ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 # Tutorial: Configuring Ingress to use {{site.data.keyword.appid_long_notm}}
 {: #kube-auth}

 You can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong}}.
-With this approach, you can instrument authorization and authentication for all of the applications in your cluster at the same time, without ever changing your app code!
+With this approach, you can enable authorization and authentication for all of the applications in your cluster at the same time, without ever changing your app code!
 With this step-by-step guide, you can learn how to configure your Ingress controller to use {{site.data.keyword.appid_short_notm}}.
 {: shortdesc}

 Check out the following diagram to see the authentication flow: